Philanthropic partnerships

 Partnering, working alongside and supporting our community, helps everyone contribute to the wellbeing of our neighbourhoods and municipality as a whole.
 We are committed to empowering community groups, businesses and individuals to respond to the needs and opportunities where they live.

-Our Philanthropic Partnerships Policy supports this commitment by providing funding for community initiatives.
+Our Philanthropic Partnerships and Sponsorship Policy supports this commitment by providing funding for community initiatives.
 Under this policy, Council may enter into a philanthropic partnership with a third party.
 Where there is a formal partnership agreement in place which is endorsed by Council, we may promote this partnership through Council channels.

 Current philanthropic partnership agreements